 What else can we do?

 By 2020, there will be 1.4 million computer science jobs available in the US, according to the Bureau of Labor Statistics, and at the rate we are going, it will be hard to fill them.
 Women, who are the majority of college graduates, can help!
-Support STEM, girls who code, geek girls, and any other organization showing girls the wonders of math and coding!
+Support STEM, women who code, geek women, and any other organization showing women and girls the wonders of math and coding!

 I’m sure many of you have other ideas and actions we can all take.
 Please share them.